markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 ![Defeat the Robots](./assets/lesson-2/1500-console-fight-array.png)

-Now our battles are much longer and more complex.
+Now that looks more like a battle!
+Our rounds are much longer and extensive.
 Excellent work!
-We can see our fight with each robot, and the drain of health points as the battle progresses.
-When a robot has been defeated, a new robot joins the fray at full health as we wanted.
+We can see our fight with each robot and the reduction in health points as the battle progresses.
+When an enemy robot has been defeated, a new enemy robot joins the fray at full health, just as we wanted.
 Let's pause and preserve our work in Github as we proceed to the end of this lesson.

+Looking at the console, there does seem to be some oddities that are not very representative of how an actual battle would occur.
+Let's fix these cases to improve the gameplay.
+* The player robot's health drops into negative numbers
+* After an enemy robot has been defeated, it is still able to attack
+* After an enemy robot has been defeated, let's reward the player robot for its battle skill and bravery
+* Fix the "SKIP" option to function correctly

 ## Reflection
 Great job!
 We now have a game that is playable and nearly complete in regards to our MVP.
 We are making excellent progress in our Game Jam so far.
 Seeing that we still have some time left, let's add some interesting game play features to increase game complexity and randomness since a predictable game can be a bit boring.
 This will go over well with the Game Jam judges since at the end of the day more fun is always better.
 Before we continue let's review some of the key concepts we have covered so far.